magao-x/publications-site/README.md

 ## 3. Place files under `media/`

-The generator is not smart enough to follow paths and copy files from there, so ensure all media files are included under `media/` in this repository.
+Ensure all media files are included under `media/` in this repository so that your links work.
+The `poster_file`, `manuscript_file`, and `slides_file` attributes should start with `media/` (i.e. the path relative to the folder containing `generate.py`, though the generator just uses the path as-is).

 ## 4. Run `generate.py`